sifive/wake/share/doc/wake/wake-for-fsharp-developers.md

 # Wake for F# developers

 F# and Wake are both ML-dialects, so they share very similar heritages as far as programming languages go.
-The major difference is that F# is intended to be a general-purpose programming language and is multi-paradigm since it also supports imperative and OOP programming, whereas Wake is intended to be a programming language to support a build system and does not support the imperative or OOP programming paradigms.
-However, while simple, the Wake programming language is rather powerful.

-In many cases, the difference between F# and Wake are syntactical only.
+The major differences are that F# supports OOP and imperative programming, while Wake does not, and that Wake is a build system on top of being a programming langauge.
+In many cases, the difference between the functional parts of F# and Wake are syntactical only.
 Below is a collection of comparisons to ease the transition between the two.

 ## Definitions